uncannyworks/plan/posts/2016-02-24-javascript-sdk-part-1.md

 ### Why Javascript?

  Javascript is both powerful and accessible.
 With the many learning [resources available](https://www.google.com/#q=learn+javascript), a fortune's worth of [Stack Overflow](http://stackoverflow.com/questions/tagged/javascript?sort=votes) answers, thriving [communities](http://irc.lc/freenode/javascript), and the shallow learning curve it makes sense that Javascript would be the [first choice](http://redmonk.com/sogrady/2016/02/19/language-rankings-1-16/) for many people wanting to learn programming.

-### Why an SDK at all?

-Raw communication and event handling with the game server can be overwhelming for the novice level programmer.
-The goal of the SDK is to provide a simple interface into these complex functions.

 ### Talking to the Game Server